-Scholz's team: key players in Germany's new government
+Scholz's team: Key players in Germany's new government

 Associated Press

-BERLIN (AP) — Olaf Scholz is set to become Germany’s new chancellor on Wednesday at the head of a three-party coalition government, ending the 16-year era of outgoing Chancellor Angela Merkel.
+BERLIN (AP) — Olaf Scholz took over as Germany’s new chancellor on Wednesday at the head of a three-party coalition government, ending the 16-year era of outgoing Chancellor Angela Merkel.
 Scholz will lead a 17-member Cabinet, with one more minister than Merkel’s, made up of nine men and eight women.
 Here’s a look at the key players.

 OLAF SCHOLZ